-The change to the Privacy & Electronic Communications Regulation (PECR) which covers marketing calls, phone and texts in January 2019, was to prevent people falling victim to scams, most of which are carried out through nuisance calls, and potentially losing their pensions.
+In January 2019, the Privacy & Electronic Communications Regulations (PECR), which cover marketing calls, emails and texts, were changed to prevent people falling victim to scams, most of which are carried out through nuisance calls, and potentially losing their pensions.

 Fining CPS Advisory £130,000, ICO head of investigations Andy Curry said: “Unwanted pension calls can cause real distress and even significant financial hardship to often vulnerable people, who can end up losing their hard-earned pension pot to scammers.

 “This company clearly flouted the law when they should have known better.
 Businesses making direct marketing calls are responsible for understanding their responsibilities under the legislation, ignorance is no excuse.”

 John Glen, the Economic Secretary to the Treasury, added: “Pensions cold calls are the most common method used to initiate pension scams, which can rob people of their hard-earned savings and ruin lives.
 That’s why we banned them.
 Today’s fine should act as a warning to others that pensions cold calling is unacceptable, and those found flouting the rules will be held to account.”

 JMR Financial has since been dissolved, but according to Companies House, CPS Advisory is still active, as is another business owned by Cullen, Palmer, and Standish called Secure for Life Limited, although how secure that company is, is anyone’s guess.